PengyangZhou/ECE411-mp4/mp4/doc/Specifications.md

 flush means branch misprediction and all instructions need to be omitted (new PC will be sent to branch predictor and then to instruction queue by PC_next).

 If one entry does not hold valid instruction data, its value should be set to 32'b0.

+#### 3.3 Implmentation

+The instruction queue is a FIFO queue implemented by a shift register and a head pointer.

 ### 4 Decoder